cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 cover: https://www.waltercedric.com/hobbies/flight/honeycomb-alpha-bravo.webp
 ---
 {{< notice tips>}}
 Work in progress, will document here my tips and tricks for Microsoft flight simulator 2024 and xPlane 12.
+Computer simulation is expensive, but it is a tool.
+If you are ready to do your PPL or PPL(H), money should not be an issue.

 You dont need anything to enjoy Microsoft Flight Simulator 2024, you can play on a XBOX.